Student Affairs Programs

 Any student who is determined to be in need of remediation due to inadequate or incomplete performance in any course must be placed on monitored status.
 Any student on monitored is prohibited from participation in any extracurricular affairs.
 These prohibited activities include service as a class or organization officer, travel to a global health externship, or extramural voluntary externship to another hospital or dental college, club activities, et.al.

-Immediately upon satisfactory remediation, the Class Committee Chair will notify the Associate Dean for Admissions and Student Affairs that monitored status is ended and the student is in “Good Academic Standing” again.
+Immediately upon satisfactory remediation, the Class Committee Chair will notify the Associate Dean for Student Affairs that monitored status is ended and the student is in “Good Academic Standing” again.

-During 3rd and 4th year of dental school, you can apply for teaching assistantships to work with various faculty members and various departments.
-TA’s are compensated $3,000 for the year; $2,000 is tuition remission and $1,000 is workstudy stipend.
-Being appointed as a Teaching Assistant is a huge honor and responsibility.
+During 3rd and 4th year of dental school, you can apply to work with various faculty members and various departments,as an academic liaison.
+Academic Liaison’s are compensated $3,000 for the year.
+Being selected as an Academic Liaison is a huge honor and responsibility.
 The application process is typically very competitive.
 Applications become available at the end of the spring semester for the following fall.

 Student Success Network

 Two concluding second year students with academic records of distinction and an expressed interest in teaching are selected to serve as College of Dental Medicine coordinators of these activities.
 In addition, the Office of Diversity Affairs also employs a 4th year dental student who can assist with study skills and tutoring.
-The coordinators have formal University Teaching Assistant appointments, and they report directly to the Associate Dean for Admissions and Students Affairs and work with course directors as indicated.
+The coordinators have formal Academic Liaison responsibilities, and they report directly to the Associate Dean for Students Affairs and work with course directors as indicated.

-Students who learn that they are not meeting expectations in a course in year I or II should contact the Associate Dean for Admissions and Student Affairs immediately to arrange tutorial support.
+Students who learn that they are not meeting expectations in a course in year I or II should contact the Associate Dean for Student Affairs immediately to arrange tutorial support.

 Student Government/CDM Club/ASDA